Strathcona County: Arts and culture

 Strathcona County Library is a publicly funded library with its main branch in Sherwood Park.
 Its bookmobile provides service to rural residents through 14 regular weekly stops.

+The Smeltzer House Visual Arts Centre is operated by Strathcona County as arts and culture programming space.
+The main home is primarily used for art exhibitions, while the 1920 and 1950s garages have been outfitted as a glass and clay studio respectively.

 Attractions

 Elk Island National Park is adjacent to Strathcona County to the east.

 Government

 Unlike most Albertan municipal districts, where council appoints a reeve, Strathcona County elects a mayor.
 Rod Frank was elected in 2017, replacing Roxanne Carr who was elected in 2013.